epiverse-trace/cfr/README.md

 #> 1      DRC 95.90% (95% CI: 84.20% - 100.00%)
 ```

-Calculate and plot real-time CFR estimates up to a given point in time
+Calculate and plot real-time CFR estimates up to a given point in time.

 ``` r
 # Calculate naive and corrected static CFRs up to a given point in time